-For projects to be appropriate for meeting the stated goals of the Stormwater Management Plan, identifying what needs to be addressed must be grounded in an understanding of the watershed processes (and their impairment) that are key to maintaining the condition and health of receiving waters.
+processes (and their impairment) that are key to maintaining the condition and health of receiving waters.
 Different project "types" have differing abilities to address those impaired watershed processes, and they also have different criteria for their siting and their evaluation.
-This chapter introduces the process-based approach that forms the basis of our analysis, and also presents the subdivision of project types that will be applied in the subsequent identification and prioritization of future actions.
+This chapter introduces the process-based approach that forms the basis of the Plan's analysis, and also presents the subdivision of project types that will be applied in the subsequent identification and prioritization of future actions.